LuffyPan/lolita/README.md

-lolita - The Purest C Mini Framework 4 MMO
+Lolita - The Purest C Mini Framework 4 MMO
 ==========================================

-lolita is a portable, pure c, mini framework mainly for MMO development.
+Lolita is a portable, pure c, mini framework mainly for MMO development.

-lolita can be used as a independent host program OR a plugin for Lua enviroment.
+Lolita can be used as a independent host program OR a plugin for Lua enviroment.

 Dependency
 ==========================================